forcedotcom/isvte-sfdx-plugin/_articles/en/faq.md

 See [Getting Started](./en/getting-started/prerequsites) for more information.

 ## Q: How do I update the ISVTE Plugin?
-A: You must:
-- Update the plugin to the latest version by following the instructions listed [here](./en/getting-started/install/#upgrade-plug-in)
+A: Update the plugin to the latest version by following the instructions listed [here](./en/getting-started/install/#upgrade-plug-in)

 ## Q: Is ISVTE Plugin part of the App Exchange security review process?
 A: The ISVTE Plugin can help you with the security review process by guiding you toward security best practices, but it is not a part of the overall process